 b.
-Appeal to the Faculty Member for Review of the Assigned Grade i.
+Appeal to the Faculty Member for Review of the Assigned Grade

+- i.
 Within ten (10) school days after the receipt of the grade, the student may appeal in writing to the responsible faculty member any assigned grade that they dispute.
 The faculty member will review the course grading guidelines with the student to ensure that the process is understood and has been followed.
 If it is found that the assigned grade is incorrect in the judgment of the faculty member, he/she will initiate the appropriate change.
 If the change is made at this point, the matter is concluded.
-The faculty member will respond in writing to the student within ten (10) school days of the student's request for review.
+The faculty member will respond in writing with the faculty member's resolution of the matter to the student within ten (10) school days of the student's request for review. - ii.
+If the faculty member is no longer with the University, the student shall confer with the departmental chairperson who will then make every effort to receive written input concerning the matter from the former faculty member.
+If it is not possible to receive information from the former faculty member regarding the grade, then the student may appeal the grade as described below and the departmental chairperson will represent the interests of the faculty member who issued the grade.